thinktainer/thinktainer.github.io/source/_posts/2014-09-13-a-vagrant-mono-box-to-explore-foundationdb-via-fsharp.markdown

 order to get a recent version on her machine (in a non-standard installation folder).
-Obviously with the advent of [Xamarin](http://xamarin.com)'s great cross platform tools and those being based on the mono runtime things have started looking up a lot since.
+Obviously with the advent of [Xamarin](http://xamarin.com)'s great cross platform tools and those being based on the mono runtime things have started looking up a lot since then.

 ## Microsoft wants us to use their languages and tools